 After the crucifixion and resurrection, there was strong persecution against the church in Jerusalem, and followers of The Way were scattered out into Judea.
-As a result, believers began sharing the good news wherever they were.
+For both the Romans and the Pharisees, the unintended consequence was that believers began sharing the good news wherever they were.
 In one such instance, Philip encountered a eunuch from Ethiopia who was reading from the OT Scriptures.
 “The Eunuch was reading this passage (Isaiah 53:7) of Scripture: “He was led like a sheep to the slaughter, and as a lamb before the shearer is silent, so he did not open his mouth… The Eunuch asked Philip, “Tell me, please, who is the prophet talking about, himself or someone else?”
 Then Philip began with that very passage of Scripture and told him the good news about Jesus.”
 (Acts 8:32-35, NIV)

 At one time it was pretty common for kings’ courts to have a resident eunuch or two.
 They were men who looked after the royal harem, and they were emasculated so they could look after the king’s harem without being tempted to make advances to them.
 In many ways a eunuch probably had a pretty good life (got to live in the palace, eat well, hang out with pretty women all day…) but they paid a high price to be the harem’s bodyguard.
 I would think most eunuchs would have to be somewhat philosophical, because they experienced something terrible for a man, but then had to consider that, well, life is still not so bad after all…